daemonio/reddit-poster/README.md

 new it will rarely grow but if you post the same thing after 11 hours, the post will get more karma -- or be the new "highly upvoted" post.

-So the WORST time to post to a sub, if one wants as karma as possible, is to post when a "highly upvoted" post is growing between its post time (also called created\_utc time) and 15 hours.
+So the WORST time to post to a sub, if one wants more karma as possible, is to post when a "highly upvoted" post is growing between its post time (also called created\_utc time) and 15 hours.

 In other words, the BEST time to post is to wait a "highly upvoted" post to get at least 15 hours old.
 Again, this is a heuristic so of course it can fail sometimes.

 The calculation is simple.
-Being "score" the amount of upvotes, IF `created_utc`\* is below 15 hours AND the division `score/created_utc` is above 100, which means 100 upvotes per hour -- the minimum rate for being considered a "highly upvoted" THEN schedule the post to `(15 - created_utc)` hours from now.
+Being "score" the amount of upvotes, IF `created_utc` [1] is below 15 hours AND the division `score/created_utc` is above 100 [2], which means 100 upvotes per hour -- the minimum rate for being considered a "highly upvoted" THEN schedule the post to `(15 - created_utc)` hours from now.

 The best time to post is to wait a "highly upvoted" post to get at least 15 hours old.
 Of course if there